 Animal Control Officers respond to all animal complaints and enforce all City-County animal ordinances and regulations.
-There are three full-time Animal Control Officers.
+There are two full-time Animal Control Officers.
 They work regular shifts Monday through Saturday.

-Officers rotate on-call shifts where they can be reached 24/7 for emergencies.
+Officers rotate on-call shifts where they can be reached 24/7 through police dispatch (406-497-1120) for emergencies.
 An officer can only respond to high-priority emergencies after hours.
 These include:

 - A person or animal in immediate danger.

 - Injured animals that are still alive.

 - An animal on a highway causing a traffic problem.

 Compliment, Complaint, or Incident Report